 Food photography is a popular genre of photography, and for good reason – it’s a great way to show off your culinary skills!
 But it can be tricky to get the food photography lighting just right.
 In this article, we’ll give you some tips on how to create beautiful food photos with natural light.

 Use Constant Light for Easy Food Photography Lighting

 A constant light stays on.
 It blankets your setup with a steady light source.
 The advantage is that you can see exactly how the light and shadows fall onto your scene.
 This is especially useful if you’re shooting tethered.

-Also, if you’re interested in shooting video for your blog or Instagram profile, you will need a constant light.
+Constant light can be a good choice for starting with food or still life photography.
+You can get a decent light at a relatively inexpensive price point.
+If you’re interested in shooting a video for your blog or Instagram profile, you need a constant light.

 Once you have improved your skills, you can invest in a more expensive strobe light.

 Work With a Strobe Light for Professional Results